 In the wild, the majority of a cat’s time is spent searching for food.
 Allow your cat to fulfill this natural drive by secreting treats around your house for her to find.
 (This provided you don’t have babies or toddlers in the house that might consume the cat snacks hidden about.)
 Try the Indoor Hunting feeding system from Doc & Phoebe’s Cat Co.

 If your cat prefers to drink running water (and who doesn’t prefer freshly run agua?), get her a drinking fountain.
-Wet Whiskers Fountains makes lovely ceramic ones both you and your cat will love!
+Cat Taps makes lovely ceramic ones both you and your cat will love!
 Also check out Pioneer Pet for more awesome indoor kitty fountains.

 If your cat is the sole feline in your household, consider getting him a buddy.
 Many cats grow to love feline companionship—and some really don’t.
 If you’re unsure which camp your cat falls into, consider fostering first.
 You’ll establish how your cat will take to a friend, while providing a much-needed temporary home for a shelter cat, saving lives by freeing up space in the shelter!